11th January 2019

 The importance of good night sleep is never too far from our thoughts.
-But, one of the most neglected tenets of ensuring a peaceful night is making sure that the air in our bedrooms is healthy.
+But, one of the most neglected tenets of ensuring a peaceful night is making sure that the air in our bedrooms is clean.

 As discussed in Health and Moisture in Buildings, excessive moisture in our homes has a significant impact on our health; not to mention the number of allergens found in our home.
 The research shows that there can be negative impacts of clinical significance, which are bad for our health and can lead to both acute and chronic illnesses and, in extreme cases, fatalities.